anki-geo/ultimate-geography/CONTRIBUTING.md

 If multiple capitals are listed in a country's infobox, the following guidelines apply:

-- If the first capital is followed by a qualifier such as "official", "constitutional", "de jure", "claimed" or "political", it must be used alone in the _Capital_ field.
+- If the first capital is followed by a qualifier such as "official", "constitutional", "de jure", "claimed", or "political", it must be used alone in the _Capital_ field.
 The _Capital info_ field must then be used to detail the status and/or role of every capital - e.g. _While Dodoma is the official capital, Dar es Salaam is the de facto seat of government._
 - If government branches such as "executive" or "legislative" are the only qualifiers used, then the capitals must all be listed in the _Capital_ field, separated by commas - e.g. _Pretoria, Cape Town, Bloemfontein_ (South Africa).
 The _Capital info_ field must again be used to detail the role of every capital.
 - If no qualifiers are provided at all, then the capitals must all be listed in the _Capital_ field, separated by commas - e.g. _Santa Cruz de Tenerife, Las Palmas_ (Canary Islands).
 A concise explanation should then be provided in the _Capital info_ field.